 We have a formal procedure for handling complaints because it is important to us that all complaints are treated seriously and resolved promptly.
-If you do wish to make a complaint please take a minute to read this complaints procedure leaflet, it explains what you can expect.
+If you wish to make a complaint please read our 'Making a complaint' leaflet, it explains what you can expect.

-In addition, another way in which you can access our complaints procedure is by accessing the EU On-line Dispute Resolution Platform using the following link: http://ec.europa.eu/consumers/odr/ This is for registering complaints about purchases made online only.
+In addition, another way in which you can access our complaints procedure is by accessing the EU Online Dispute Resolution Platform.
+This is for registering complaints about purchases made online only.

 It’s always best if you can let us know straight away as most complaints can be sorted out for you quickly by a member of staff.
 But, if that's not possible then you can contact us when it’s more convenient by: